AMI Montessori 12-18 Diploma

 • Students must attend any online sessions in a space away from distraction as much as possible.
 They must be able to take notes and participate in group discussions and breakout rooms.

-Complete the registration form at the button below.
+Complete the application form at the button below.

 Supporting documentation can be provided after initial application by email to [email protected]